Skip to main content

 • The HNF4A gene encodes a protein called a transcription factor, which acts as a switch that turns on and off the expression of other genes in the insulin-secreting beta cells in the pancreas.
 Pathogenic variants that cause loss of function of the HNF4A gene cause diabetes by reducing the amount of insulin that is produced by the beta cell.
 Insulin is produced normally in early childhood, but the amount of insulin produced reduces as the patient gets older.

-• HNF4A MODY typically results in diabetes presenting in childhood or early adulthood, although some people may not be diagnosed until middle or old age.
+• HNF4A MODY typically results in diabetes presenting in adolescence or early adulthood, although some people may not be diagnosed until middle or old age.

 • Individuals with HNF4A MODY may be sensitive to sulphonylureas, although as the diabetes progresses additional medication may be needed.
 Those with HNF4A MODY taking insulin from diagnosis of diabetes prior to genomic testing may be able to stop insulin treatment and convert to sulphonylurea tablet treatment instead.